KrlosPK/krlospk.github.io/README.md

 Run `ng serve` or `npm start` for a dev server.
 Then go to `https://localhost:4200`.

+## Build

+Run `ng build` to compile the production code, then run `npm run build:github` to create the `docs` file for Github Pages.
+Finally, commit the `docs` folder to finish the build.

 ## Contributions

 ¡Feel free to made a new [issue](https://github.com/KrlosPK/krlospk.github.io/issues/new)!